gretaivan/DateWithAngular/README.md

 - .AddSingleton - does not stop untill aplication stops
 - .AddScoped<interface, service> - whatver controller scope is, thats when it is used. e.g. apicontroller tied to the service - means that when request is finished service will be disposed.
 Best suited for http requests.
 TO use with JWT tokens add the token service: `services.AddScoped<ITokenCreator, TokenService>(); `
 - .AddTransient - created and destroyed as soon as the method is finished but not suitable for Http Requests

+#### Extension methods
+is a good practice to keep a startup class as clean as possible.
+The method that is being extended should be preceded with keyword `this` anything else is passed as a standard parameter.